-Harnessing the Team’s Talents to Make a Transformative Impact
+Harnessing the Team’s Talents to Serve Local Communities

-Founded by Mike Bloomberg in 1981, Bloomberg L.P. has become the global leader in business and financial data, news, and insights.
-Mike dedicates the vast majority of the company’s profits to Bloomberg Philanthropies to support work transforming lives around the world.
-Philanthropy has always been a core pillar of the company’s culture: Bloomberg L.P. has a longstanding and robust Corporate Philanthropy program that leverages the time and talents of employees and builds upon deep client relationships to create lasting impact in the communities where employees live and work.
+Founded by Mike in 1981, Bloomberg L.P. is a global leader in business and financial data, news, and analysis.
+The vast majority of the company’s profits go to Bloomberg Philanthropies, and giving back has always been a pillar of the company’s culture.
+The Corporate Philanthropy program leverages the time and talents of employees and builds upon deep client relationships to create a lasting impact in the communities where employees live and work.

 Impact by the Numbers

-Through Corporate Philanthropy’s programs and partnerships, the company harnesses the time and talents of employee volunteers to tackle critical issues, with a focus on supporting vulnerable and under-resourced communities, promoting an inclusive global economy, expanding access to data and technology, and supporting diverse voices in the media.
+Our Corporate Philanthropy programs and partnerships tackle critical issues, with a focus on supporting vulnerable and underresourced communities, promoting an inclusive global economy, expanding access to data and technology, and supporting new and diverse voices in the media.

 Addressing the World’s Most Pressing Needs